hugoocoto/vicel/README.md

 ## Load files

 Open it with the filename as argument.
+(Formulas are not saved (yet))

 ## Flags - Options
 - `-m`, `--use-mouse`: Enable mouse support